hthoma/MERN-Projects/README.md

-﻿# MERN Stack Projects
+﻿# Misc Web Projects

-These projects were created to help me solidify my understanding of developing web tech and utilizing the MERN stack.
+This repo will be used to host small stuff I make for the web.
+Nothing big.

 **Project Index**